College Slam: Gameplay

 Each team starts out by picking any two out of five players to play with during the game.
 During timeouts, and at half-time, the player has a choice to make substitutions.
 When a player makes two baskets in a row, the announcer says "He's heating up", and if he makes three baskets in a row without the other team scoring, he says "He's on fire!", which makes it easier to score.

 In the season mode, the player can pick from 44 teams, and then play a 20-game season against quality competition.
 In the tournament mode, 16 teams compete for a chance to win the national championship.
 The player also has the ability to edit teams and players.
-Like NBA Jam before it, the gameplay is goofy, but yet competitive as players can easily make full-courts shots off and on (but usually often) and can score 3 in a row to get a flaming ball (to have a chance to become player of the game).
+Like NBA Jam before it, the gameplay is goofy, but yet competitive as players can easily make full-court shots off and on and can score 3 in a row to get a flaming ball.
 Occasionally the college ball players can get struck by lightning as they dunk.